 - Place cut-side down on a baking pan or in a large casserole dish.

-- Pour enough water into the pan to cup up the side of the pumpkin about a 1/2 and inch.
+- Pour enough water into the pan to cup up the side of the pumpkin about a ½ an inch.

 - Bake at 350 F. until it’s easy to poke a knife through the skin and flesh.
-Total time for baking will be between 40-70 minutes, depending on the size and thickness of your pumpkin.
+The total time for baking will be between 40-70 minutes, depending on the size and thickness of your pumpkin.

 - Remove from oven and allow to fully cool.

 - Blend until you have a smooth pumpkin purée